huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - Doesn't show up url when loading a new page until it's loaded or after several seconds.

-- The loading of a webpage is slower?
-I start to feel that.

 - Built-in Ad-blocker.
 I find it works on Youtube.
 However, it works much slower than uBlock Origin.
 It just wasted my time.

 ## All of these browsers compared to Firefox